ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 - Increased security: native IPFS used as end-to-end transport.
 - Better UX in the browser (no mixed-content warnings)
-- Improved performance (local loopback is used, so no network overhead)
+- Improved performance: local loopback is used, so no network overhead.

 As noted above, you can get started with running a go-ipfs node on your local machine in several ways: